hannahcorreia/multiple-paternity/bioessays/README.md

 \
 By using the contents on this Github repo and the published article, you agree to cite:

-Correia, H. E., Abebe, A., & Dobson, F. S. (2021) Multiple paternity and the number of offspring: A model reveals two major groups of species.
+Abebe, A., Correia, H. E., & Dobson, F. S. (2019) Estimating a key parameter of mammalian mating systems: the chance of siring success for a mated male.
 BioEssays.
-43(4). https://doi.org/10.1002/bies.201900016
+41(12). https://doi.org/10.1002/bies.201900016